jcorbin/pchepa/build_guide.md

 All parts are designed to be printed without auto-generated supports; any parts that do require support, come with breakaway support structures builtin (e.g. every clip socket, and the battery bank tunnel).

-All of the recommended slicer settings, build plate layouts, and printer settings for a Bambu printer can be downloaded from [MakerWorld][duo_makerworld].
+All of the recommended slicer settings, build plate layouts, and printer settings for a Bambu printer can be downloaded from MakerWorld:

+- [stationary variant][duo_makerworld]
+- [portable variant][duo_portable_makerworld]

 General suggested slicer settings:
 - walls: 3 loops/perimeters